 Keep in mind that the brain will only recruit muscle fibers at the speed it has been trained to do so.
 If the nervous system and the muscular system are not trained to recruit muscles rapidly, when met with a demand for quick reaction, neither will respond appropriately and injury can occur.

 Athletes of all levels can be trained with plyometrics, however there are a few pre-requisites.
 A base level of balance, stabilization, coordination, and core strength is required for jumps, bounds, and hops executed on one or two legs.
 Assess your athletes in these areas and challenge them as you see progress.

 While many plyometric exercises require nothing more than body weight, there is no shortage of plyometric training tools available to take these exercises to the next level.
-Just in time for spring training, check out three new pieces we launched to help you power the potential of your winning team.
+Check out thesethree multipurpose pieces we developed to help you power the potential of your winning team.

 3-IN-1 FOAM PLYO BOX: The foam version of our popular wood 3-in-1 Plyo box.
 Sturdy, compressed foam is covered with a durable vinyl cover to minimize injury risk.
 Each box features 3 training heights to meet the training needs of athletes at any level.
 Two versions available: 16”x20”x24” and 20”x24”x30”.